bluepeach1121/skin-condition-ML/README.md

 Additionally, the AdamW optimizer is employed, along with a ReduceLROnPlateau scheduler, to adjust the learning rate when validation loss plateaus.
-The training loop is encapsulated in the train function, running for a set number of epochs and returning the results for further analysis.